romilgoel/ImageResize/README.md

 ## Introduction
-ImageResize is a small PHP library for resizing any image.
+ImageResize is a small PHP library to resize images.
 Size of the image can be increased or decreased by keeping the aspect ratio of the image as it is.

 ## How to Use
 This library is pretty simple in usage.